Buchanan, Virginia

 Buchanan (/bəˈkænən/ bə-KAN-ən) is a town in Botetourt County, Virginia, United States.
 The population was 1,196 at the 2020 census.
-It is part of the Roanoke Metropolitan Statistical Area.
+It is part of the Roanoke metropolitan area.
 It was the western terminus of the James River and Kanawha Canal when construction on the canal ended.

 History

 Buchanan was incorporated in 1832.
 The town of Pattonsburg was founded on the opposite side of the James River (named for Colonel James Patton), and was connected to Buchanan via a bridge.
 An 1855 gazetteer described Buchanan and Pattonsburg together containing "3 or 4 churches, 1 bank, 1 printing office, and several tobacco factories and mills."
 Buchanan was named for Virginia colonist John Buchanan (died 1769), a soldier and landowner who built Fort Fauquier on the James River, just south of the town.

-The Buchanan Historic District, Greyledge, Lauderdale, Looney Mill Creek Site, and Wilson Warehouse are listed on the National Register of Historic Places.
+The Buchanan Historic District, Buchanan Theatre, Greyledge, Lauderdale, Looney Mill Creek Site, and Wilson Warehouse are listed on the National Register of Historic Places.